 Assaults on Public Employees - Support legislation to reinstate sections of law repealed in the Sentencing Reform Act that provided harsher penalties for assault on correctional facility employees, EMS providers, and firefighters.

-Bodily Fluids in Jails - Support legislation that would criminalize the exposure of bodily fluids to another person by an inmate not suffering from mental health issues.
+Bodily Fluids in Jails - Support legislation that would criminalize the exposure of bodily fluids to another person by an inmate.

 Cell Phones in Jails - Support legislation that would aid in the elimination of cell phone use by inmates.